 Berkshire Hathaway's annual meeting is here: What to expect from Warren Buffett and Charlie Munger

-Here are some of the big topics shareholders will want to hear from Buffett:
+Here are some of the big topics shareholders will want answers on:

 - Life after Buffett and Munger: Berkshire's succession plan